 Staying right in the middle of the oldest national park in Canada has its charm.
 That is if youβre away from busy streets and constant crowds.
-Camping in Banff National Park is a great option to enjoy nature to the fullest, and weβre sharing all our tips for your enjoyable stay.
+Camping in Banff National Park is a great option to enjoy nature to the fullest, and weβre sharing the best campgrounds in Banff and all our tips for your enjoyable stay.

-Having lived in Banff and visiting the Canadian Rockies for the last 5 years has taught us a lot of valuable lessons about national parks, wildlife, backcountry and camping rules.
+Having lived in Banff and visiting the Canadian Rockies for over a decade has taught us a lot of valuable lessons about national parks, wildlife, backcountry and camping rules.
+We camped in almost all the campgrounds mentioned below, and that’s why we created the ultimate guide for camping in Banff.

-And while thereβs a lot of information online saying you need to book a campsite 6 months in advance (which is not always true), that is very little in terms of last-minute camping or alternate campgrounds near Banff.
+While thereβs a lot of information online saying you need to book a campsite 6 months in advance (which is not always true), there is very little mentioned in terms of last-minute camping or alternate campgrounds near Banff.

 In this comprehensive guide, youβll find: